-Our programme of events throughout the week will take the visitor on a journey of exploration that seeks to illustrate the relationship between Light and Colour, some of the ways they have influenced architects, designers and artists – and how they affect all of us in mind and body.
+Our programme of events throughout the week will take the visitor on a journey of exploration that seeks to illustrate the relationship between light and colour and just some of the ways they have influenced architects, designers and artists – and how they affect all of us in mind and body.

 The programme begins by Unlocking the Code of Colour to understand its relationship with light.
 Natural light renders everything in true colour, allowing us to see the full breadth of the visible spectrum.
 Artificial light attempts to emulate this but there are limitations and bias.
 Our RIBA approved presentation explores colour through its three states – illumination, transmission and perception – the known physiological and psychological effects that colour and lighting have on the human condition and describes the evolution of LED as the leading sustainable artificial light source.
 Architects and engineers, artists and designers recognise the importance of light and colour in their work.